-A fantastic solution for outreach right now is Sendia.
-It’s extremely simple and free to use, and can send bulk email in just seconds while still having the ability to personalize and track opens for each email.
-It also comes with a schedule feature if you want to delay your outreach for higher open rates.
+A fantastic solution for outreach right now is Hunter.
+It’s extremely simple and free to try, and can send bulk email in just seconds while still having the ability to personalize and track opens for each email.

 After we’ve reached out to every potential source we can think of and subsequently wait on replies and potential inbound links, let’s keep the momentum rolling with a secondary channel…